PEP 661 – Sentinel Values

 In the ensuing discussion, Victor Stinner supplied a list of currently used sentinel values in the Python standard library [2].
 This showed that the need for sentinels is fairly common, that there are various implementation methods used even within the stdlib, and that many of these suffer from at least one of the three above drawbacks.

 The discussion did not lead to any clear consensus on whether a standard implementation method is needed or desirable, whether the drawbacks mentioned are significant, nor which kind of implementation would be good.
-The author of this PEP created an issue on bugs.python.org [3] suggesting options for improvement, but that focused on only a single problematic aspect of a few cases, and failed to gather any support.
+The author of this PEP created an issue on bugs.python.org (now a GitHub issue [3]) suggesting options for improvement, but that focused on only a single problematic aspect of a few cases, and failed to gather any support.

 A poll [4] was created on discuss.python.org to get a clearer sense of the community’s opinions.
-The poll’s results were not conclusive, with 40% voting for “The status-quo is fine / there’s no need for consistency in this”, but most voters voting for one or more standardized solutions.
+After nearly two weeks, significant further, discussion, and 39 votes, the poll’s results were not conclusive.
+40% had voted for “The status-quo is fine / there’s no need for consistency in this”, but most voters had voted for one or more standardized solutions.
 Specifically, 37% of the voters chose “Consistent use of a new, dedicated sentinel factory / class / meta-class, also made publicly available in the stdlib”.

 With such mixed opinions, this PEP was created to facilitate making a decision on the subject.